civier/tree2dir/README.md

 # tree2dir
-Facilitate accessing files in a tree structure from a single directory
+Facilitates accessing files in a tree structure from a single directory

 USAGE: tree2dir <path_list>